The Scarlett 18i8 is the third generation in the iteration of this best-selling, award-winning Scarlett series.

 - Software included:

-- Avid pro tools, Focusrite creative pack, Ableton live lite, Splice sounds (3-month subscription), XLN audio addictive keys, Softube time and tone bundle, Focusrite red plugin suite, Focusrite plugin collective, Focusrite control.
+- Avid pro tools, Focusrite creative pack, Ableton live lite, Splice sounds (3-month subscription), XLN audio addictive keys, Softube time and tone bundle.
+Not forgetting the Focusrite red plugin suite, plugin collective and control.

 - Warranty: 2 Year Manufacturers Warranty